vkasturia/semantic-layers/README.md

 > Pavlos Fafalios, Vaibhav Kasturia, and Wolfgang Nejdl. *Ranking Archived Documents for Structured Queries on Semantic Layers*.
 In Proceedings of the 18th ACM/IEEE Joint Conference on Digital Libraries (pp. 155-164).
 ACM.
 2018.

+## Available Semantic Layers

+We have created three semantic layers for three different types of archives:

+* **news archive** (non-versioned)
+* **web archive** (versioned)
+* **social media archive** (tweets)

+### News Archive: Semantic Layer for the New York Times 1987-2007 corpus
+The corpus contains over 1.8 million articles published by New York Times between 1987 and 2007.
+We filtered out articles like memorial notices, corrections, letters, captions, etc. which actually are not articles.
+This reduced the number of articles to 1,456,896.
+The semantic layer contains totally 195,958,390 triples.

+SAMPLE FILE
+FULL DATASET

+### Web Archive: Semantic Layer for the Occupy Movement Archive-It collection
+The collection contains 9,094,573 captures of 3,036,326 web pages related to protests and demonstrations around the world calling for social and economic equality.
+The semantic layer was constructed using the ArchiveSpark2Triples framework and contains totally more than 10 billion triples (10,884,509,868).

+SAMPLE FILE
+FULL DATASET

+### Social Media Archive: Semantic Layer for a collection of tweets
+The collection comprises 1,363,487 tweets posted in 2016 by 469 twitter accounts of USA newspapers.
+The semantic layer contains totally 19,242,761 triples.

+SAMPLE FILE
+FULL DATASET